-VPK Admin percentage was 3.9% at the end of March brining us back in line with our target.
+VPK Admin percentage was 3.5% at end of March which is lower than our target of 4%.
+SR Administration was 3.9% at the end March which is less than our target of 5%.
 All other targets and restrictions remain in alignment with Grant requirements.